sonya-irsay/creativecode/WEEK_04/README.md

 the gui does not display properly (the title and slider are missing)

 wanted to make a gui to control the "blurriness" of the sphere

+## research project:
+AR + Monuments/Public spaces

+Excerpt from *3 ways augmented reality will transform UX design*, Michael Park, 2017.

+“When designing for a 3D medium, UX designers also have to consider how to anchor the user’s work space or play space.
+It’s crucial that users are able to easily adjust and adapt to different environments.
+With every UX decision, designers must now consider the physical space into which our digital elements will be overlaid.
+UX research will involve testing software in different lighting and weather conditions, and in various kinds of exteriors and interiors.”

+This article explores the potential transformations of UX design with the development of AR, specifically its introduction of “Z-depth: the capability to organize and interact with information in your Z-axis.”
+The author asks how user interaction standards will be redefined through AR – will the acts of clicking, zooming, scrolling, typing, etc. transform into gestures that are more intuitive and closer to how we interact with the physical world?
+The excerpt above was the most intriguing part of the text, especially its focus on “[anchoring] the user’s work space or play space.”
+How do our interfaces function in or *mediate* work, play, leisure, meditative, public, private spaces?

+Broad definition of AR from *Reality Bytes: Does augmented reality technology help us see deeper into what's before our eyes.* Walker, Rob.
+New York Times, 2009.

+“Very broadly, augmented reality can be thought of as an inversion of the venerable “virtual reality” buzz concept.
+Instead of plunging us into a completely digital environment, augmented reality means placing digital thins into the regular old world.”

+Excerpt from *In Transit*, Elaine Glusac, New York Times, 2010.

+“Augmented reality – the hot new thing in smartphone technology – is starting to trickle into travel apps.
+Most travel apps – whether for booking flights or finding bathrooms – function like portable Web sites.
+But augmented reality uses a phone’s built-in camera, GPS and compass and turns what you see into a kind of hyperlinked pop-up video.”
+This excerpt opened up the possibility if researching/exploring *tourism* in relation to monuments, statues, public squares, etc., which can add another dimension to my topic.

+//